How to Read a Merchandising Planogram?

 Tip 1 (for managers)

 Take time to review the planogram.
 Ensure that the products on the planogram are correct and are available in the store.
-Compare the Universal Product Code (UPC), the so-called barcode, with your SKU list.
+Compare the Universal Product Code (UPC) and the barcode with your SKU list.

 Tip 2 (for managers)

 Take photos of the executed layout and compare photos with the planogram layout.
 Check the number of facings, sizes, packages, and SKU compliance.
-Found a mismatch?
+Did you find a mismatch?
 Correct inaccuracies and only then send photo reports of executed planograms.

-When retailers use planogramming services in their retail chain, they get great benefits from such programs.
-For example, PlanoHero, a service for creating planograms, allows you to create equipment, store plans, and planograms with a product layout.
-And also send the planogram to the store and monitor its implementation via PlanoHero service.
-At the same time, the manager in the store will receive not just a merchandising planogram as a visual layout of goods, but will also see a complete set - a table with a list, types, and special features of layout on the shelves, as well as the product parameters.
+Retailers who use planogramming services in their retail chain benefit significantly from such programs.
+For example, PlanoHero, a service for creating planograms, allows you to make equipment, store plans and planograms with a product layout.
+Also, send the planogram to the store and monitor its implementation via the PlanoHero service.
+At the same time, the manager in the store will receive not just a merchandising planogram as a visual layout of goods but a complete set - a table with a list, types, and special features of layout on the shelves, as well as the product parameters.
 Such detailed information helps to prevent possible inaccuracies in the layout.

-If you allow a situation where the planogram is made with errors and the merchandising of your store does not match the planograms, then there will come a point when you will not be able to evaluate the effectiveness of the layout or analyze sales.
+If you allow a situation where the planogram is made with errors, and the merchandising of your store does not match the planograms, then there will come a point when you cannot evaluate the effectiveness of the layout or analyze sales.
 Problems can arise when some products run out of stock in the store, and you do not know about them.
 This, in turn, will lead to a loss of customers, reputation, and lost sales.

 Remember: the successful planogram execution depends on whether your managers can read planograms correctly.
-An experienced manager will immediately determine all the nuances of the layout on the planogram.
-But situations could be different, and the manager may not have worked with some types of goods before.
+An experienced manager will immediately determine all the layout nuances on the planogram.
+However, situations could be different, and the manager may not have worked with some types of goods before.
 Therefore, pay special attention to training your employees.

 Looking for a service to create planograms?